 Mainland China.
-The year-over-year increases in revenue in Mainland China for the three- and six-month periods ended June 30, 2018 primarily reflect continued interest in LumiSpa and strong growth in Sales Leaders as more people were selling our products.
-The increases also reflect a favorable foreign-currency impact of 10% for both the second quarter and the first half of 2018.
-The Sales Leader growth is driven by strong interest in our products, particularly LumiSpa, and in the business opportunity we offer.
+The year-over-year increases in revenue in Mainland China for the three- and nine-month periods ended September 30, 2018 primarily reflect continued interest in LumiSpa and strong growth in Sales Leaders as more people were selling our products.
+The Sales Leader growth is driven by strong interest in our products, particularly LumiSpa, and successful sales incentives that have driven increases in productivity and the number of independent marketers and sales employees achieving qualification requirements.